tmager/Composte/doc/architecture/client_arch.md

 primarily as a collaborative sheet music editor in the same sense that Google Docs serve as collaborative document editors.

+The provided Composte client uses PyQt for its GUI.

 ## Core features